Selling your Shared Ownership home

 Do I need to commission an EPC to sell my Shared Ownership home?arrow_downward

 It is a legal requirement to commission an EPC before selling your home, and failure to do so would prevent the sale from going ahead.

 I'm selling my Shared Ownership property, when should I start looking for another home?arrow_downward

 You should begin to look for another property as soon as you decide to sell.
 However, to avoid putting yourself under any pressure, you should not make an offer on another property until a buyer has agreed to purchase your Shared Ownership home.

 When you agree to buy a home, it is in your best interest to make everyone involved aware of the timescales outlined in this section.

 Can I sell back some or all of my shares to the housing association?arrow_downward

-When a housing association buys back shared and allows you to rent the property this is known as flexible tenure.
-Flexible tenure is rare and is only granted in exceptional circumstances.
-You should approach your housing association if you do wish to sell back some or all of the shares in your Shared Ownership home.
+If a a housing association buys shares back and allows you to rent the property, this is known as flexible tenure.
+Flexible tenure is rare and only granted in exceptional circumstances.